mohaslani/DR.LSH/README.md

 Mohammad Aslani, Stefan Seipel, A fast instance selection method for support vector machines in building extraction, Applied Soft Computing, 2020, 106716, ISSN 1568-4946. https://doi.org/10.1016/j.asoc.2020.106716

+The implementation is in MATLAB 2019.
+Significant effort has been taken to make DR.LSH implementation as fast as possible.